hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/9-nbo-smd.rst

 The first highlighted line directs the TeraChem_ to use advanced NBO_ functionality, where we can also specify the NBO_ keywords to be written in the NBO_ input file.
 The *ARCHIVE* keyword will save NBO_ input file *OHPORB.47* at each step, and later on we will store this file at a specific location.
-There are no changes needed in the amber *mdin* file for running NBO_ alongwith QM/MM SMD, it will remains same as before :repo:`tutorial/simulations/nbo/mdin/qmmm-smd-hy-1.in`
+There are no changes needed in the amber *mdin* file for running NBO_ along with QM/MM SMD, it will remain the same as before :repo:`tutorial/simulations/nbo/mdin/qmmm-smd-hy-1.in`

 .. code-block::
         :emphasize-lines: 17,27,28,29,30,31,32,33,34,35